Christmas in Barcelona by JetSettingFools.com

 Travel Planner Printables by JetSettingFools.com

 Winters in Barcelona are generally mild with blue skies overhead.
-Barcelona temperatures in December usually peak in the high 50s Fahrenheit.
-But lows can dip to the low 40s overnight.
+Barcelona temperatures in December usually peak in the high 50s, with lows in the 40s overnight.
 It is best to check Barcelona Weather for December online before you go on your trip.

 During the Barcelona Xmas season, there are flights from all major European destinations, as well as select US cities.
-To find the best flights with the best fares to BCN, we recommend starting your search on Skyscanner.
-Feel free to check out our other recommendations for Finding Great Flight Deals.
+To find the best flights with the lowest fares to BCN, we recommend starting your search on Skyscanner.
+Feel free to check out our other recommendations for Finding Great Airline Deals.

 Where To Stay in Barcelona for Christmas